kathanvyas/SNOOZE-Using-LLM-tools-and-AI-agents-to-build-Smart-Organiser/README.md

 # SNOOZE: Smart Notification and Optimised Organiser with Zero Effort

 ## Overview
-QuickMind is an AI-powered personal assistant designed to facilitate various tasks such as document querying, scheduling meetings, and sending emails.
+SNOOZE is an AI-powered personal assistant designed to facilitate various tasks such as document querying, scheduling meetings, and sending emails.
 It leverages advanced language models and a retrieval-augmented generation (RAG) approach to provide intelligent responses based on user input and uploaded documents.

 ## Snapshots
 Here are some demo videos of the QuickMind application: